Crowd Machine Achieves Market Cap of $56,422.40 (CMCT)

-Crowd Machine (CURRENCY:CMCT) traded up 10.1% against the dollar during the 24-hour period ending at 16:00 PM E.T. on November 21st.
-During the last seven days, Crowd Machine has traded up 22% against the dollar.
-One Crowd Machine coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Crowd Machine has a total market cap of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
+Crowd Machine (CURRENCY:CMCT) traded 10.1% higher against the US dollar during the 24-hour period ending at 23:00 PM ET on November 26th.
+One Crowd Machine coin can now be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last seven days, Crowd Machine has traded up 22% against the US dollar.
+Crowd Machine has a total market capitalization of $56,422.40 and approximately $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.

 Here is how other cryptocurrencies have performed during the last 24 hours: